 Current News & Hot Topics

-The new office will be located at SE 3rd Avenue and S Pine Street.
+The new office will be located at 1265 SE 3rd Avenue.
 The six acre parcel was purchased in 2009.
 The construction of Canby Utility’s new facility will be completed in two phases.
+The contract for the first phase has been awarded to 2KG.
 The first phase will include the administration and customer service office and is scheduled for completion mid 2018; the second phase will complete the operations center and outbuildings.
 Construction of the first phase of the project will not impact rates due to the Board having allocated funds for this purpose since 2008.
 More details to come.

 Canby Utility will no longer leave a DOOR HANGER notice on your door prior to services being disconnected for non-payment.
 These notices now called a “Disconnect Notice” will be delivered by USPS mail, in a gold colored envelope.
 The current fee of $25 will continue to be charged for each notice that is mailed.